zawlate/Fruit-Ninja-Master-3D/Privacy Policy.md

-# Fruit-Ninja-Master-3D
+# Fruit of Master
 Privacy Policy

-Welcome to the Fruit Ninja Master 3D Game for Android
+Welcome to the Fruit Master Game for Android

 This is an open source Android app developed by Nway Oo.
 The source code is available on GitHub under the MIT license; the app is also available on Google Play.